ddiss/lioness/readme.md

 The aim of the Lioness project is to provide a system image for a linux-powered USB security key, which can run on commonly available hardware, such as the [NanoPi NEO2](https://linux-sunxi.org/FriendlyARM_NanoPi_NEO2).
-The image should be minimal in size and use mainline kernel + u-boot sources, powered by the [Buildroot](https://buildroot.org) build system.
+The image should be minimal in size and use mainline Linux kernel + u-boot sources, powered by the [Buildroot](https://buildroot.org) build system.

 ### Getting started